Jeremy-Alekai/Ecommerce-Item-Purchase-Prediction/README.md

 17. Weekend: Boolean value indicating whether the date of the session is weekend.
 18. Revenue: Class label indicating whether the visit has generated revenue (1) or not (0).

-# Preprocessing Steps
-1. Removed duplicates from the dataset.
-2. Capitalized the first letter of each month name.
-3. Replaced June with Jun in the month column

 # Business Problem: